 Application for graduate admission - \$40 non-refundable application fee - Official transcripts from all universities/colleges attended.
 Official electronic transcripts can be emailed to e-transcripts@ben.edu - Official copy of GRE or GMAT test scores or completed test waiver form - Two letters of reference from individuals familiar with the applicant's professional or academic work, excluding family or personal friends - A one- to two-page essay addressing educational and career goals - Current résumé listing chronological work history - Personal interview may be required prior to an admission decision - Students who have completed any foreign postsecondary education (college, university, etc.) are required to submit an official credit evaluation.
-Students may submit a detailed evaluation from Educational Perspectives at <a href="education-educ
+Students may submit a detailed evaluation from Educational Perspectives at <a href="educations-educations-color: blue, color: blue

-mailed directly to Benedictine from Educational Perspectives or ECE or submitted electronically directly to Benedictine from Educational Perspectives or ECE.
-Please contact the Enrollment Center for more information.

 Course Substitutions and Waivers:

-Course substitutions and waivers for 500-level courses may be determined by the M.S. in Business Analytics program director on a case-by-case basis.
+Course substitutions and waivers for 5000-level courses may be determined by the M.S. in Business Analytics program director on a case-by-case basis.
 Students with a relevant graduate degree or a professional or industry certificate/licensure (e.g. Certified Public Accountant, Project Management Professional, etc.) may be eligible for a course substitution/wavier.
 Students with extensive undergraduate equivalent coursework completed at a 3.000/4.000 or higher GPA taken within seven years from the date of application to the M.S. in Business Analytics program may be eligible for a course substitution/waiver.
 Course substitutions/waivers cannot be awarded for professional work/life experience.

 Business Analytics Foundations (12 quarter credit hours):

-MBA 520 Leadership & Business Ethics in the Global Environment (4) MBA 541 Analytical Tools for Management Decisions (4) MGMT 530 Organizational Behavior (4)
+MBA 5541 Analytical Tools for Management Decisions (4) MBA 6520 Leadership & Business Ethics in the Global Environment (4) MGMT 6530 Organizational Behavior (4)

 Business Analytics Core (40 quarter credit hours):

-MSBA 641 Optimization Techniques for Management Decisions (4)
+MSBA 6641 Optimization Techniques for Management Decisions (4)

-MIS/MSBA 659 Business Analytics (4)
+MSBA 6659 Business Analytics (4)

-MIS/MSBA 663 Machine Learning (4)
+MSBA 6663 Machine Learning (4)

-MIS 674 Database Management Systems (4)
+MIS 6674 Database Management Systems (4)

-MIS 677 Knowledge-based Systems (4)
+MIS 6677 Knowledge-based Systems (4)

-MIS/MBA 683 Project Management (4)
+MBA 6683 Project Management (4)

-MSBA 685 Data Visualization (4)
+MSBA 6685 Data Visualization (4)

-MSBA 686 Analytics for Big Data (4)
+MSBA 6686 Analytics for Big Data (4)

-MSBA 687 Data Warehousing (4)
+MSBA 6687 Data Warehousing (4)

-MSBA 689 Business Analytics Capstone (4)
+MSBA 6689 Business Analytics Capstone (4)

 Business Analytics Electives or Concentrations (12 quarter credit hours):

-MSBA 600 Independent Study (1-4)
+MSBA 6600 Independent Study (1-4)

-MSBA 690 Business Analytics Internship (1-4)
+MSBA 6690 Business Analytics Internship (1-4)

-MSBA 691 Business Analytics Lecture Series (1-4)
+MSBA 6691 Business Analytics Lecture Series (1-4)

 Concentrations

 Business Administration:

 This concentration provides exposure to the major business functions of accounting and finance along with operations management and supply chain management.
 It is most appropriate for those students who have or expect to have significant interaction with these areas of an organization.
 It is also appropriate for those students who are considering an M.B.A. degree as a dual degree.

+Business Administration (12 quarter credit hours):